jawah/urllib3.future/docs/advanced-usage.rst

 For SOCKS, you can use :class:`~contrib.socks.SOCKSProxyManager` to connect to SOCKS4 or SOCKS5 proxies.
-In order to use SOCKS proxies you will need to install `PySocks <https://pypi.org/project/PySocks/>`_ or install urllib3 with the ``socks`` extra:
+In order to use SOCKS proxies you will need to install `python-socks <https://pypi.org/project/python-socks/>`_ or install urllib3-future with the ``socks`` extra:

 .. code-block:: bash

      python -m pip install urllib3.future[socks]

-Once PySocks is installed, you can use :class:`~contrib.socks.SOCKSProxyManager`:
+Once python-socks is installed, you can use :class:`~contrib.socks.SOCKSProxyManager`:

 .. code-block:: python